gyng/webext-boilerplate/README.md

 Define your options in `src/schema.ts`, and then create a React component in `src/options/components/OptionsPage.tsx` with the `name` property set to the option name as defined in `schema.ts`.
 The option should be automatically bound once this is done.

-* Background script is in `src/background`
+- Background script is in `src/background`
-* Content script is in `src/content`
+- Content script is in `src/content`
-* Options page is in `src/options/components/OptionsPage.tsx`
+- Options page is in `src/options/components/OptionsPage.tsx`
-* Create your own messaging actions and listener in `src/messaging.ts`
+- Create your own messaging actions and listener in `src/messaging.ts`.
+You should not have to touch core messaging used for options saving in `src/core/messaging.ts`.
-* Change permissions in `manifest.json`.
+- Change permissions in `manifest.json`.
 If you're getting weird errors make sure your permissions are correct!

 ## Build